-An allegation is any concern that an adult working in a school has
+An allegation is any concern that an adult working in a school has:

-- Harmed or abused a child, including physical, emotional, or sexual harm or abuse, exploitation, and neglect. - Behaved in a way that could constitute a criminal offense towards or related to a child. - Behaved in a way that indicates they are not suitable to work with children.
+- a) Harmed or abused a child, including physical, emotional, or sexual harm or abuse, exploitation, and neglect. - b) Behaved in a way that could constitute a criminal offense towards or related to a child; or - c) behaved in a way that indicates they are not suitable to work with children.